HibaKob/MicroBundlePillarTrack/README.md

 ```

 #### Post-tracking visualization
 The function ``visualize_pillar_tracking`` is for visualizing the pillar tracking results consisting of timeseries plots of pillar displacement, force, and contraction and relaxation velocities, in addition to tissue stress, as shown [below](#results).
-It takes length scale (``ls``) in units of $\mu m/pixel$, frames per second (``fps``), and (``split``) boolean as inputs.
+It takes length scale (``ls``) in units of $\mu$ m/pixel, frames per second (``fps``), and (``split``) boolean as inputs.
 We note that in a continuous session, there is no need to redefine these parameters or to import the needed packages again.
 We include them in the example below for the sake of completeness only.

 ```bash
 from microbundlepillartrack import pillar_analysis as pa